For the most part, boutonnieres can be often over-looked and under-whelming.

 Love love LOVE this asparagus boutonniere!
 I like the bride's description: "Peter said that he wanted to eat his boutonniere after the ceremony… so our florist gave him some asparagus."

-This bout was made by the bride and it's got felt, buttons and tool and… who knows what else!
+This bout was made by the bride and it's got felt, buttons, tulle, and… who knows what else!
 It's got it all.

-These crystal boutonnieres were hand made by an OBT and the how-to can be found here.
+These crystal boutonnieres were hand made by a Tribe member, and the how-to can be found here.

 fabulous paper flower boutonniere from Bookworm Eats Flowers